jakobtfaber/2dphaseraysim/README.md

 # 2dphaseraysim
-# A phase-tagged ray-tracing simulation to model discrete and continuous events in the ISM and its propagation effects.
+# A phase-tagged ray-tracing simulation to model discrete and continuous events in the ISM and a variety of propagation effects.